ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/using-address-types.md

   <li class="next"><a href="/avatax/dev-guide/customizing-transaction/using-reference-codes/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-As mentioned in <a class="dev-guide-link" href="/avatax/dev-guide/transactions/">Chapter 2 - Transaction</a>, using line level address types addresses are used to help determine tax for a given transaction in a given situation.
+Address types, such as <code>ShipTo</code> and <code>ShipFrom</code>, are used to help determine tax for a given transaction in a given situation.
 A retail transaction and an eCommerce transaction are not that much different.
-They both use an origin and destination, but while the retail location is likely bought and sold at the same location it still contains an origin and a destination, they just happen to be the same address.
+They both use address types, but while the retail location likely has the same <code>ShipTo</code> and <code>ShipFrom</code>.
 An eCommerce transaction varies in that at least two different addresses are taken into account.
 For example, in a retail transaction where the origin and destination are the same, we'd use the <code>SingleLocation</code> address, but for an eCommerce transaction, we'd use <code>ShipFrom</code> and <code>ShipTo</code>.

 Let's try building a transaction that uses two different addresses and a single line item:
 <div class="dev-guide-test" id="test1">
     <div class="dev-guide-test-heading">Test Case - 3.2.1</div>
 <div class="dev-guide-test-content">